Privacy Policy

 If the circumstances require, we may disclose your personal information to our professional advisers, insurers or the insurers of medical practitioners at our facilities.

-We may disclose your personal information to our related bodies corporate, who may use and disclose your personal information in the same manner that we do.
+We may disclose your personal information to our related bodies corporate, for shared corporate, administrative, governance, technology, billing or compliance purposes, and they may use and disclose your personal information in the same manner that we do.

 3. Teaching and research